urbit/docs/_index.md

 ## Getting Started

-The following three guides can get you started.
+The following three guides will help get you started on Urbit.

 ### [Install Urbit](/install)

 Urbit isn't ready for serious use yet, but it's available to try out.
-If you have an Azimuth point, you can follow this step-by-step guide to get your point's _keyfile_, which you need to boot your ship.
+If you have an Urbit identity, you can follow this step-by-step guide to get your point's _keyfile_, which you need to boot your ship.
 Then you can install Urbit and join the community.

 ### [Operator's Manual](/operations)